seanreed1111/sql-recipes/recipes.md

 Use a HAVING clause.

 Discussion
-You’re familiar with the use of WHERE to specify conditions that individual rows must satisfy to be selected by a statement.
+You’re familiar with the use of WHERE to specify conditions that individual rows must satisfy to be SELECTed by a statement.
 It’s natural, therefore, to use WHERE to write con- ditions that involve summary values.
 The only trouble is that it doesn’t work.
 If you want to identify drivers in the driver_log table who drove more than three days, you’d probably first think to write the statement like this: mysql> SELECT COUNT(*), name
 -> FROM driver_log
 -> WHERE COUNT(*) > 3
 -> GROUP BY name;
 ERROR 1111 (HY000): Invalid use of group function
-The problem here is that WHERE specifies the initial constraints that determine which rows to select, but the value of COUNT( ) can be determined only after the rows have been selected.
+The problem here is that WHERE specifies the initial constraints that determine which rows to SELECT, but the value of COUNT( ) can be determined only after the rows have been SELECTed.
 The solution is to put the COUNT( ) expression in a HAVING clause instead.
 HAVING is analogous to WHERE, but it applies to group characteristics rather than to single rows.
-That is, HAVING operates on the already-selected-and-grouped set of rows, apply- ing additional constraints based on aggregate function results that aren’t known during the initial selection process.
+That is, HAVING operates on the already-SELECTed-and-grouped set of rows, apply- ing additional constraints based on aggregate function results that aren’t known during the initial SELECTion process.
 The preceding query therefore should be written like this: mysql> SELECT COUNT(*), name
 -> FROM driver_log
 -> GROUP BY name